flaviavenerabile/frequency-attestation-corpus-information/index.md

 <div class="note">

-> As with frequency and embeddings, a resource-specific similarity type can be defined, analoguously.
+> As with frequency and embeddings, a resource-specific similarity type can be defined, analogously.
 In particular, this is required if directed (asymmetric) similarity assessments are to be provided.

 </div>